andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 To perform sample inference, run the Image Classification code sample and Security Barrier Camera demo application that were automatically compiled when you ran the Image Classification and Inference Pipeline demo scripts.
 The binary files are in the `~/inference_engine_cpp_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.

-To run other sample code or demo applications, build them from the source files delivered with the installation.
+To run other sample code or demo applications, build them from the source files delivered as part of the OpenVINO toolkit.
 To learn how to build these, see the [Inference Engine Code Samples Overview](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html#build_samples_linux) and the [Demo Applications Overview](https://docs.openvinotoolkit.org/latest/_demos_README.html#build_the_demo_applications) sections.

 ### <a name="download-models"></a> Step 1: Download the Models